DEFRA/software-development-standards/docs/processes/github_access.md

 As an organisation owner you are responsible for

 - setting the standards and processes for access control in the organisation
-- checking whether access is required for dormant users and removing dormant outside collaborators from your organisation
+- removing dormant users from your organisation
 - ensuring that people that will want to join your organisation know who you are and how to contact you